 Steady job growth

-The current projection for plumber job growth is around 2% from 2028 to 2038, indicating a consistent demand for skilled professionals.
+The current projection for plumber job growth is 4% from 2024 to 2034 (for plumbers, pipefitters, and steamfitters combined), about as fast as the average for all occupations, with around 22,700 new jobs expected over the decade and approximately 44,000 annual openings (largely from retirements and turnover).
 This demand stems from several factors which include aging infrastructure and the need for sustainability.

 Salary comparison: plumbers vs. other skilled trades